-In every workplace, workers are always writing notes, emails, memos, letters, and reports.
+As mentioned, workers are constantly writing notes, emails, memos, letters, and reports.
 All of these require good writing skills so that people are able to communicate their ideas effectively.
-Good writing skills allow you to communicate a message with clarity and ease and can reach a larger audience compared with face-to-face communication.
-Poor writing skills, on the other hand, especially where communication with management is concerned, can be a red flag that an employee is not good enough for management positions and as such can be a hindrance to promotion.
-Further, people with poor writing skills appear to have a lower level of intelligence.
+Poor writing skills, on the other hand - especially where communication with management is concerned - can be a red flag that an employee is not suited to more senior positions and, as such, can be a hindrance to promotion.
+Further, people with poor writing skills come across as having a lower level of intelligence.

 Employees with excellent writing skills are generally viewed as being a hot commodity.
-Companies around the world are using hefty amounts of money to train their employees and improve their writing skills.
-Imagine a situation where you as an employee download an essay or try to interpret a message from a colleague but the email or report is full of typos and grammatical errors.
+Companies around the world are spending hefty amounts of money to train their employees and improve their writing skills.
+Imagine a situation where you, as an employee, download a report or try to interpret a message from a colleague, but the email or report is full of typos and grammatical errors.
 It would not only waste a lot of time, but also fail to effectively communicate the message.
-This means that the sender was ignorant and did not bother to proofread his work.
-So it is clear that writing skills are essential for any employee who wants to succeed in their career.
+This means that the sender was ignorant and did not bother to proofread their work.

 Good writing skills open doors for many junior employees to be considered for senior positions.
 However, as important as these skills are, it is also important to know when and when not to correct another person.
 Correcting the wrong person can get you in trouble at work or even fired.
 Not everybody likes to be corrected, and not all mistakes are significant enough to warrant correction.

 How important do you think good writing skills are in the modern workplace?
-Your thoughts and comments below please.
+Let us know your thoughts below...